-This page is in development and will probably be of more use to me than anyone else.
-But my hope is that it might help to inspire and equip individuals to become effective environmental advocates, with a focus on protecting and improving water quality.
+The contents of this page began as a list of recorded webinars for my own use while trudging on our trudgemill, and may always be more useful to me than to anyone else.
+But I hope it can help equip and inspire others to become effective environmental advocates, with a focus on protecting and improving water quality.

-In today’s world corporate interests and money often speak louder than the people’s voice, and policies put in place by elected officials often favor those interests over the people - including many farmers.
-But the word democracy comes from the Greek demos (people) and kratos (power or rule), meaning rule by the people, and we all need to remember that.
+In today’s world corporate interests and money often speak louder than the people’s voice, and policies put in place by elected officials often favor those interests over the people - including most farmers.
+But we do have a voice.
+The word democracy comes from the Greek demos (people) and kratos (power or rule), meaning rule by the people, and we all need to remember that.

 I came across this quote during an April 2024 Iowa Learning Farms webinar, and I will have to agree: